kdeldycke/click-extra/readme.md

   - `@skip_linux`, `@skip_macos` and `@skip_windows`
   - `@unless_linux`, `@unless_macos` and `@unless_windows`
   - `@destructive` and `@non_destructive`
+- [Fixes 20+ bugs](https://kdeldycke.github.io/click-extra/issues.html) from other Click-related projects

 ## Used in

-Check these projects to get real-life example of `click-extra` usage:
+Check these projects to get real-life examples of `click-extra` usage:

 - [Mail Deduplicate](https://github.com/kdeldycke/mail-deduplicate#readme) - A
   CLI to deduplicate similar emails.